vizdata-f21/project-2-it_s_data_time/data/README.md

 ## Provenance

 This data comes from [Kaggle](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDb+movies.csv).
 The motivation for curating this dataset was to investigate the aspects that make a movie successful.
-The dataset contains data on movies with more than 100 votes scraped from the IMDb website till 01/01/2020.
-The  dataset has `85855` observations and `22` variables.
+The `IMDbmovies.csv` dataset contains data on movies with more than 100 votes scraped from the IMDb website till 01/01/2020.
+The  dataset has 85855 observations and 22 variables.
+For our secondary datasets, the `IMDbtitle_principals.csv` dataset has  has 835513 observations and 6 variable and the `IMDBratings` has  85855 observations and 49 variables.

+## Primary Dataset
-## IMDb movies.csv
+### IMDb movies.csv

 |variable         |description |
 |:----------------|:-----------|